The Pandemic Of Black Trauma Will Never End

 Advertisement

 In Canada (Toronto specifically), Black people are 20 times more likely to be shot by the police.
 In the U.S., Black men and boys are more likely to be killed by police than their white counterparts.
-In both countries, Black women are more at risk of having complications in childbirth.
+One third of the people who have died in police custody in the UK have been Black or ethnic minorities, despite making up 14% of the population.
+In all countries, Black women are more at risk of having complications in childbirth.
 Black people are disproportionately affected by poverty and an unstable economy.
 We’re also more likely to be casualties of COVID-19.
 Dead bodies.
 Broken families.
 Unimaginable loss.
 Freedoms stripped.
 Jobs lost.
 An endless scroll of human tragedy.
 But you can only protest these injustices without getting tear-gassed if you’re white.

 The juxtaposition between two recent headline-making protests is such an eerily perfect snapshot of racism at work, I would laugh if it didn’t make me cry.
 Thousands of people — mostly Black — took to Minneapolis streets to object to the brutal killing of George Floyd.
 They were met with unfair portrayals in the media, teargas, rubber bullets, and tweets from the president calling for their execution.
 Just weeks prior in Michigan, armed white men and women screamed and spit at police while they condemned government-mandated lockdowns for their safety.
 They were met with calm officers in face masks, standing in stark contrast to the hostile response in Minneapolis.
 The president called the protesters “very good people.”
 With these examples, the police are telling the world that they view whiteness as non-threatening even when it’s spitting in their faces, while Blackness is a constant threat, even when it’s just trying to survive.